Works Of Friction (Venue, 11th April 2008)

 Meanwhile, the band have been invited to curate this year's prestigious Meltdown festival at London's South Bank Centre in June, followed by a Glastonbury appearance and European festival tour.
 As yet, the South Bank lineup remains top secret, but 3D recently wrote on the Massive Attack website that "Meltdown is a beautiful daydream, drawing up a list of the artists you would most love to be in the same place with during one week in summer".
 He also promises to "bring a very visual element to the party as well as a socialpolitical depth".

-his regular studio collaborator Neil Davidge crafting one batch of tracks while Grant and the Bristol-based production duo Robot Club worked separately on another.
+The new Massive album was conceived in schizophrenic manner, with 3D and his regular studio collaborator Neil Davidge crafting one batch of tracks while Grant and the Bristol-based production duo Robot Club worked separately on another.
 3D likens this patchwork approach to an iPod or mixtape, taking him right back to the band's Wild Bunch days.

 "It's going to be a strange record, almost like that Outkast album, where I'll be doing one half and G will be doing the other," 3D said.
 "But we never sit in the same room together and write music.
 Me and Mushroom did it occasionally, and me and Tricky used to write together.
 But beyond that, it's mostly been individuals working with different collaborators.
 Me and G haven't written anything together in the same room since '97."